memoryoctool/MOCT/README.md

 🔥 **Stability Testing**:
 Automatically runs TestMem5 to validate system stability after each reboot.

+🧠 **WHEA Error Detection**:
+Checks Windows Event Logs for WHEA errors — especially useful for AMD systems with DDR4 memory running above 3600 MHz, where instability might not show in TM5 tests.

 💬 **Telegram Notifications**:
-Get notified on Telegram when tests complete—no need to keep checking manually.
+Get notified on Telegram when tests complete — no need to keep checking manually.

 🔃 **BIOS Reboot Automation**:
 After testing (whether passed or failed), your system will automatically reboot into BIOS so you can tweak settings faster.